Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: An Important Optimization Problem in Quantum Key Distribution

 \section{An Important Optimization Problem in Quantum Key Distribution}

 Key distribution is used to distribute security keys to two parties so they can securely share information.
 While traditional public key distribution is based on the computational intractability of hard mathematical problems, quantum key distribution (QKD) relies on the fundamental law of nature, or more precisely, on the theory of quantum mechanics.
-QKD has been shown to provide a quantum-secure method of sharing keys which in principle is immune to the power of an eavesdropper \cite{scarani09, locurty14}.
+QKD has been shown to provide a quantum-secure method of sharing keys which in principle is immune to the power of an eavesdropper \cite{locurty14,scarani09}.

-One of the main theoretical problems in QKD is to calculate the secret key rate for a given QKD protocol, i.e., how much secret key can be distributed for a given protocol \cite{norbertqkd}.
-It turns out that the essential tool is to solve the following optimization problem involving the quantum relative entropy function \cite{norbertqkd,norbertqkd2}:
+One of the main theoretical problems in QKD is to calculate the secret key rate for a given QKD protocol, which is essentially to solve the following optimization problem involving the quantum relative entropy function \cite{norbertqkd,norbertqkd2}: